lin344902118/pygame_test/README.md

 # pygame_test
-a simple push suitcase game, only has level one need pygame pip install pygame
+# a simple push suitcase game, only has three levels
+# need pygame and python
+# pip install pygame
-How to run the project?
+# How to run the project?
-python start.py
+# python start.py